Formalizing Schwartz functions and tempered distributions: Introduction

 \subsection{Previous work}

-This project heavily relies on the existing formalization of mathematics in \mathlib, in particular the topology library (originally introduced by Hölzl~(cf.~\cite{Holzl2013}) and expanded on by Massot~\cite{Buzzard2020}) , the calculus library~\cite{Gouezel2025}, and Fourier transform of integrable functions~\cite{Loeffler2025}.
+This project heavily relies on the existing formalization of mathematics in \mathlib, in particular the topology library (originally introduced by Hölzl building on a previous Isabelle/HOL formalization~(cf.~\cite{Holzl2013}) and expanded on by Buzzard--Commelin--Massot~\cite{Buzzard2020}) , the calculus library~\cite{Gouezel2025}, and Fourier transform of integrable functions~\cite{Loeffler2025}.

 While there has been formalization of solutions to specific partial differential equations using elementary methods~(cf.~\cite{Deniz2022} in HOL), there has been no formalization of Sobolev spaces in any interactive theorem prover.
 We note however that the Gagliardo--Nirenberg--Sobolev inequality has been recently formalized by van Doorn--Macbeth~\cite{vanDoorn2024} in Lean.